 4.5.1.
-All ballots must be returned to the Returning Officer (Or delegate) by 2:00pm AEST.
+All ballots must be returned to the Returning Officer (Or delegate) by the time on the day of the State Council meeting specified by the Returning officer in the notice of election.

 4.6.
 Count of Ballots